agibson22/agibson22/README.md

 ## Hello, my name is Alex Gibson

-I'm a Product person, founder, & builder of AI-native products.
+I'm a Product person, founder, & builder of software & AI products.

 I work at the messy edge of 0→1: discovering problems, shaping strategy, & shipping real systems.